Carre's Grammar School: Grant-maintained status and Academy conversion

 The 1979 general election brought a Conservative government to power and allowed the Council to shift its focus towards retaining Grammar Schools where they still existed and improving schools where work had been put on hold during the comprehensive debate; despite 90% of English councils adopting comprehensive education, Lincolnshire had retained many of its grammar schools.
 Although the County Council began discussing the abolition of them again in 1985, opposition from parents at a public consultation in 1987 resulted in the plans being dropped.

 With the question of its future resolved, Carre's applied for grant-maintained status in 1989; the Education Secretary approved the proposals and formally granted the status in September 1990.
 When grant-maintained status was abolished in 1999, Carre's became a Foundation School.
 Following a successful bid to the DfES, submitted in 2002, the school was granted specialist Sports College status in 2003.
 An all-weather pitch was laid out in 2007, and a new technology building with a fitness suite opened in 2011.
 In 2009, Carre's became a specialist Science College and a lead school for gifted and talented students.

-The school converted to Academy status in 2011.
+Carre's converted to Academy status in 2011.
 In 2014, the governors announced their intention to bid for conversion to a multi-Academy trust and become a coeducational, selective school on a new site; in February 2015, Kesteven and Sleaford High School announced its intention to join the proposed trust, a moved welcomed by Carre's.
-Carre's officially became part of the multi-academy Robert Carre Trust on 1 September 2015; the schools continue to operate on their sites, sharing staff and facilities.
+Carre's officially became part of the multi-academy Robert Carre Trust (RCT) on 1 September 2015; the schools continue to operate on their sites, sharing staff and facilities.
+In October 2025, the RCT merged into the Community Inclusive Trust (CIT), which took over the management of both schools.